Md-Ali05/Medical-Bot/README.md

 # Medical QA Bot using Quantised GGUF Llama 2 LLM

-This project implements a Medical Question-Answering (QA) Bot that leverages the quantised GGUF (Generalized Grand Unified Factorization) version of Llama 2 Language Model (LLM) downloaded from Hugging Face.
+This project implements a Medical Question-Answering (QA) Bot that leverages the quantised GGUF version of Llama 2 Language Model (LLM) downloaded from Hugging Face.
 The bot utilizes the Langchain library to work with the LLM.
 The information for the bot is extracted from a Gale Medicine Encyclopedia, which is then converted to vectors using a recursive character text splitter.
 The user interface (UI) of the project is built using Chainlit.

 ## Project Components